This is the best homemade pizza sauce. It’s bright and tangy and so easy to make with just 5 ingredients!

 The Best Homemade Pizza Sauce

-- Simmer uncovered* for 20-30 minutes (your cooking time will very greatly depending on the size of your pot and type of tomatoes), stirring occasionally, until sauce is thickened and has reduced down to about 1 1/2 cups.
+- Simmer uncovered* for 20-30 minutes (your cooking time can vary greatly depending on the size of your pot), stirring occasionally, until sauce is thickened and has reduced down to about 1 1/2 cups.

 Slightly adapted from Epicurious

 This post may contain affiliate links, which means I receive a small commission if you make a purchase using them.
 There is absolutely no additional cost to you.